nikspyratos/toybox/README.md

 - Get something working with this
 - Livewire + Filament v3
 - Filament: Get vite/tailwind config setup for colour customisation
+- Deployer:
-- Deployer: Set up for deployment without storing credentials/IPs in the repo.
+  - Set up for deployment without storing credentials/IPs in the repo.
 Also would like to use the yaml style more but the doc examples are focused on the PHP version too much.
-- Docker: Setting up one Dockerfile to act as an application bundler here might not be the worst idea.
-But would need to figure out the best way to separate parts like queues.
+  - Rolling release setup
+- Supervisor for managing all the different pieces?
 - Test multi-server version of this